makersmakingchange/Cedar-Mini-USB-Joystick/README.md

 ### 3. Print the 3D Printable components

-Print the components ...
+Print the components needed for the Cedar Mini Joystick.
+Make sure to ask the user if they would like any of the optional prints such as toppers or mount adapters.

 All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing/) folder.

-### 4. Assemble the Cedar Mini Joystick...
+### 4. Assemble the Cedar Mini Joystick

 Reference the [Assembly Guide](/Documentation/Cedar_Mini_Joystick_Assembly_Guide_v0.9.pdf) for the tools and steps required to build each portion.